 Passing tests such as CELP-Bras and CAPLE will show your ability as a Portuguese learner.
 You will also know where you stand and how much knowledge you have already achieved.

 Do you want to study, work, or settle in Portugal, Brazil, or Portuguese-speaking nations?

 If so, an official Portuguese certificate can add significant value to your application and profile.

 You do not need it for a temporary work permit like the Portugal Golden Visa.
 But if you wish to get citizenship in Portugal, you require CIPLE A2.
 It is a simple test that assesses your basic understanding of Portuguese.

-Do you want to study in an undergraduate or postgraduate degree program in the Lusophone regions?
+Do you want to study in an undergraduate or postgraduate program in the Lusophone regions?

-Then, you may need CAPLE or CELPE-Bras diploma as valid proof of your Portuguese knowledge to study at various universities.
-This is not just for Portugal but also in Brazil and other Lusophone regions.
+Then, you may need CAPLE or CELPE-Bras diploma to prove your Portuguese knowledge to study at various universities.
+This is not just for Portugal but also for Brazil and other Lusophone regions.